-The egg also supports education in developing populations by improving cognition and concentration levels in young children.
+The egg also supports education in low- and middle-income populations by improving cognition and concentration levels in young children.

-Along with their many nutritional advantages, eggs are officially recognised as a low impact protein source by the World Resources Institute6, with the lowest carbon footprint of all common animal protein sources.
+Along with their many nutritional advantages, eggs are officially recognised as a low impact protein source by the World Resources Institute, with the lowest carbon footprint of all common animal protein sources.